d0ugal/django-appregister/docs/registers.rst

-NamedRegister
+NamedRegistry
 ----------------------------------------

-The named register includes all of the functionality of the Register class but extended to require a name (or key) for each registered subclass.
-The NamedRegister also doesn't require registered classes to be unique, other than a key can only be registered once.
+The named register includes all of the functionality of the Registry class but extended to require a name (or key) for each registered subclass.
+The NamedRegistry also doesn't require registered classes to be unique, other than a key can only be registered once.

-The ``NamedRegister`` does not require any further steps than ``Register`` when defining your class register, so it can be defined like so::
+The ``NamedRegistry`` does not require any further steps than ``Registry`` when defining your class register, so it can be defined like so::

-    from appregister import NamedRegister
+    from appregister import NamedRegistry

-    class NamedQuestionRegister(NamedRegister):
+    class NamedQuestionRegistry(NamedRegistry):
         base = 'myproject.Question'
         discovermodule = 'questions'

-    named_questions = NamedQuestionRegister()
+    named_questions = NamedQuestionRegistry()

 Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Register class implements the Mapping ABC from the collections module, so it
+The Registry class implements the Mapping ABC from the collections module, so it
 can be used like a dict and it also adds/changes the following methods.

 ``all``